Benwager12/Electronic-Point-Of-Sale/README.md

 `[Name of item]^[Price]^[Reference to image]`

 The shopping list adds items when they are clicked and the Name and Price to the list.
-The total is not implemented (as of commmit 6).
-It is adding a total, the next features that are planned is to link the image with the currently solid grey box above the shopping list.
+The total was fully implemented in commit 6.
+The next feature that is planned is to link the image with the currently solid grey box above the shopping list.